ColeBallard/basic-password-manager/README.md

 ## Features

 - simple window UI (User Interface) that hides password values
-- add and search for passwords
+- add, edit, and search for passwords
 - automatically add passwords to clipboard by clicking on the designated row in the password list
 - import text file of passwords
 - encryption using AES (Advanced Encryption Standard) based on master user passcode